Holidays (2010 film): Production

 The film is produced by T. Satheesh Babu, under the banner of Cinema Factory, and directed by businessman and chairman of Atlas Group, M M Ramachandran (Atlas Ramachandran).
-It is his first venture as a director, but he has produced certain critically acclaimed films like Vaishali, Dhanam etc., and has acted in films like Arabikatha, Anandabhairavi etc. According to him, the film is aimed at youngsters.
+It is his first venture as a director, but he has produced certain critically acclaimed films like Vaishali, Dhanam etc., and has acted in films like Arabikatha, Anandabhairavi etc.

-The filming occurred at various locations in India like Bangalore and Kochi and on foreign locales as Kuala Lampur.

 Soundtrack

 The original score and songs were composed by Alex Paul, with lyrics penned by Kaithapram and Santhosh Varma.
 The soundtrack received mixed responses.
-Nowrunning published a positive review commenting that "Alex Paul's music is the only fair thing in this film."
-Sifys review was negative saying, "Alex Paul’s tunes are pretty ordinary".
+Sifys review was negative saying, "Alex Paul's tunes are pretty ordinary".
 They also commented that "A song pops out every other moment, which is almost always a dream sequence."

 Release and reception

 The movie was released on 12 November 2010, in thirty six theatres by Cinema Factory Release.

 The film was met with nearly unanimous negative reviews.
 Several critics reviewed that the movie lacked a good script and the direction by the businn tycoon was worse than poor.
-A review by Nowrunning.com said that, "Holidays is a film that seriously lacks a few things, the most prominent among which would be a script that is worthy of being made into a film and more importantly some sensible direction."
-Sify reviewed the film saying, "With a ridiculous plot that has been presented as a thriller, Dr.M M Ramachandran’s Holidays is an amateurish attempt, to say the least.
-The script, visuals, music and the performances doesn’t help in making things better either."
+Sify reviewed the film saying, "With a ridiculous plot that has been presented as a thriller, Dr.M M Ramachandran's Holidays is an amateurish attempt, to say the least.
+The script, visuals, music and the performances doesn't help in making things better either."